Updated April 24, 2018

 - Academic Student Employees (Teaching Assistant, Tutor, Reader)

 - Many of our students work in local industry during the academic year (mainly MS students) and the summer months (MS and PhD).
 San Diego is one of the fastest growing high-technology areas in the country, and has been named the "Wireless Capital of the World" and the "#1 place to do business in America" by Forbes magazine.

 - Jacobs School of Engineering

 - Financial Aid Domestic students may apply for financial aid, which is administered through the University and is considered separately from department funding.
 Please visit the Financial Aid Office website for more information.
 Students are encouraged to familiarize themselves with the financial aid application timeline at the time of program application.

 - CSE receives dozens of notification for short- and long-term positions, and forwards these out to the CSE graduate student mail lists.

-For the fall-winter-spring academic year, the total proposed registration cost for full-time study is $17,019.18 (fees) for those who are California residents and $32,121.18 (fees and supplemental non-resident tuition) for those who are not California residents.
+For the Fall-Winter-Spring academic year, the total proposed registration cost for full-time study is $17,019.18 (tuition and fees) for California residents and $32,121.18 (tuition, fees, and supplemental non-resident tuition) for those who are not California residents.
 Adult citizens and certain categories of adult aliens may establish residence based on laws and regulations governing California residency.
 The cost of fees includes a student's health insurance plan; additional insurance for dependents may be purchased.